omics-datascience/Benchmarks-GGCA-vs-WGCNA/Readme.md

   mkdir ~/results
 ```

-**NOTE:** If for some reason you would like to change your test setup so that you are testing with fewer combinations or sizes, fewer repetitions, or fewer processing threads, you must edit the REPETITIONS, THREADS, DATASETS_SIZES, and DATASETS_COMBINATIONS variables.
-These are located at the top of the *run_all_by_size.sh* and *run_all_by_number_of_combinations.sh* files.
-Then you will need to build the Docker image again.

 ### Downloading and processing the datasets

 We used real transcriptomic and methylation datasets to perform the correlations with the different algorithms.
 The datasets used and the processing performed are detailed in the document [Changes in datasets](Changes%20in%20datasets.md).